Jerbear28-spec/Network-Switch-Project/README.md

 <h1>Step-by-step Deployment and Configuration</h1>

-<h3>Step 1: Install Wireshark on PC you wish to use as traffic monitor</h3>
+<h3>Step 1: Install Wireshark on PC that will be used as a traffic monitor</h3>

 <p>
 Navigate to https://www.wireshark.org/download.html to download Wireshark.
 Run the installation wizard using the default selections.